 A subcontract is a financial assistance mechanism used when the intent is to have another institution or party carry out an integral portion of the project’s scope of work.
 The subcontract is a formalized agreement that spells out the fiscal arrangements, defines the scope of work to be performed by the subcontractor, and flows down the terms and conditions of the prime award to the sub-recipient.

-When an award, including the proposed subcontract, is made to the University, OSP will draft the subcontract.
+When an award, including the proposed subcontract, is made to the University, Contracts will draft the subcontract.
 The department will provide the Specialist the scope of work and budget for each specific subcontractor.

-All research subcontracts are negotiated by OSP.
-If the department obtains a subcontract, the department is to forward the agreement to the designated Specialist in OSP for review.
+All research subcontracts are negotiated by Contracts.
+If the department obtains a subcontract, the department is to forward the agreement to the designated Specialist in Contracts for review.

-OSP is also responsible for performing an appropriate cost analysis in accordance with OMB Circulars A-110 and A-133 and for ensuring inclusion of appropriate terms and conditions (flowdown clauses) from the prime sponsor's award.
-All subcontracts in excess of $25,000 issued off of federal awards after October 1, 2010, are subject to FFATA reporting, which will be handled by OSP.
+Contracts is also responsible for performing an appropriate cost analysis in accordance with OMB Circulars A-110 and A-133 and for ensuring inclusion of appropriate terms and conditions (flowdown clauses) from the prime sponsor's award.
+All subcontracts in excess of $25,000 issued off of federal awards after October 1, 2010, are subject to FFATA reporting, which will be handled by Contracts.